hmrc/common-transit-convention-traders-test-support/resources/public/api/conf/1.0/docs/overview.md

 4. Create a [Client ID and Client Secret](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/credentials).

-5. Use the Test User API to get test ID, password and EORI enrolment.
+5. Use the Create Test User API to get test ID, password and EORI enrolment.

 6. Apply the ID, password and EORI enrolment to:
    * [Our postman scripts](https://github.com/hmrc/common-transit-convention-traders-postman).
-These were created by us in November 2020 and may not be viable.
+These were created by us in November 2020 and may not be viable in the future.
    * Your own code.
 [See our mapping document](www.notreadyyet.com) for reference.

 7. Apply scripts to the endpoints below.